Prof. Mohamed Zahran

 - This one is a bit more advanced than the previous one, but discusses similar topics.

 - The language we will be using in this course is C. No one can explain C better than one of its designers!

 Scott Buckfelder smb585 (at) nyu.edu

-Midterm exam: March 10th (same place and time as the lecture)
+Midterm exam: Tue March 8th (same time and place as the lecture)